11 March 2025

 Is the bar closing?
 Keep the good times rolling in a Sydney club where great tunes spanning every era are pumped well into the early hours.
 The Albion Hotel in Parramatta is famed for its R&B and hip hop, Goros in Surry Hills will get you interpretive dancing to karaoke sing-a-longs, Home in Darling Harbour attracts the world’s biggest DJs and The Abercrombie in Chippendale is always a good time.
 Trust us.

 If craft beer’s your jam, there are plenty of stellar options to explore across the city.
 The Rocks is home to a handful including the Lord Nelson Brewery Hotel with Sydney’s oldest continuous pub licence, and the inner west is another brewing magnet offering Young Henry’s, Kicks Brewing, the Bob Hawke Beer & Leisure Centre, Wildflower and more.
-There’s also plenty going on in the northern beaches, like Bucketty’s Brewing Co and Modus Operandi Brewing.
+There’s also plenty going on in the northern beaches, such as Bucketty’s Brewing Co and Modus Operandi Brewing.

 Sink into a food coma at one of the city’s flavour-packed night markets.
 Consistent players include the Chinatown Night Markets on Friday and Paddy’s Night Food Markets held once a month.
 Seasonal markets also pop up throughout the year but these two standouts are Sydney mainstays and attract thick crowds.